Keeping on track

 Four formal (voting) representatives, one from each of the following:

-· local state Members of Parliament or their nominee.
+· the local State Member of Parliament (MP) or their nominee;

 Informal (non-voting) representatives, where relevant, from each of the following: